Geometric algebra: Extensions of the inner and exterior products

 with $I$ the unit pseudoscalar of the algebra.
 The regressive product, like the exterior product, is associative.

 The inner product on vectors can also be generalized, but in more than one non-equivalent way.
 The paper (Dorst 2002) gives a full treatment of several different inner products developed for geometric algebras and their interrelationships, and the notation is taken from there.
 Many authors use the same symbol as for the inner product of vectors for their chosen extension (e.g. Hestenes and Perwass).
 No consistent notation has emerged.

+The original extension by Hestenes defines the inner (or dot) product as the lowest grade of the geometric product, except that any scalar part of the factors will not contribute (the dot product of a multivector by a scalar is 0):

+The original intention was to make $A B = A \cdot B + A \wedge B$ true for $A$ and $B$ scalars or vectors.
+Many authors don't use the restriction of $r \ne 0, s \ne 0$ in the definition, which is equivalent to the "fat dot" product below.

-Among these several different generalizations of the inner product on vectors are:
+Among the other several different generalizations of the inner product on vectors are: